Elbow Pain

 The laser’s infrared light stimulates mitochondrial activity, increasing the production of adenosine triphosphate (ATP)—the energy source for cells—thereby enhancing muscle relaxation, reducing inflammation, and accelerating tissue repair.

-Numerous clinical studies have demonstrated the effectiveness of cold laser therapy for elbow pain:
+Several clinical studies have explored the effectiveness of laser therapy in managing elbow pain, particularly lateral epicondylitis (tennis elbow):

 Key Benefits of Laser Therapy for Elbow Pain